openshift/origin-aggregated-logging/deployer/README.md

 After that, you can verify that fluentd has been able to start reading in log files by checking the contents of `/var/log/node.log.pos` and `/var/log/es-containers.log.pos`. node.log.pos will keep track of the placement in syslog log files and es-containers.log.pos will keep track of the placement in the docker log files (/var/log/containers).
+Or, if you are using the systemd journal as the log source, look in `/var/log/journal.pos`.

 ### Elasticsearch